i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Pass updated options.
 Options include various parameters for the session.

-In a new session message, the options block is fixed length, nine bytes, as more_options is not present.

-In an existing session message, the options block may be variable length, nine or more bytes, as more_options may be present.
+The options block may be variable length, nine or more bytes, as more_options may be present.